brittanydionigi/react-testing/README.md

 To add favorites - `/users/favorites/new`
   Once the user is signed in they should be able to save favorites.
-  To save a favorite you must send in the movie_id, user_id and title.
+  To save a favorite you must send in the movie_id, user_id and title, poster_path, release_date, vote_average, overview

 To get all favorites for a user - `/users/:id/favorites` To get a users favorite movies you need to send in the user ID.